roopam100/cp4i-ipost-cpc-pot/APIC-labs/Developer-Portal/ReadMe.md

 8\.
 Some Products are visible to all users without an account depending on the Product visibility setting.
 Additional options are available when you log into the Developer Portal.

-The portal is setup for self service so we will create a new account as a developer.
-An account has already been created for you (**consumer01**), credentials will be provided by the instructor.
-You can skip to **step 11**.

-(Optional) You can create an own account.
+You will now create your own own account.
 To do so, click on **Create an account**.

 ![alt text][pic15]